akka/akka-persistence-jdbc/README.md

 For more information please review the two default implementations `akka.persistence.jdbc.dao.DefaultJournalDao` and `akka.persistence.jdbc.dao.DefaultSnapshotDao` or the demo custom custom [CounterJournalDao](https://github.com/dnvriend/demo-akka-persistence-jdbc/blob/master/src/main/scala/com/github/dnvriend/dao/CounterJournalDao.scala) example from the [demo-akka-persistence](https://github.com/dnvriend/demo-akka-persistence-jdbc/blob/master/src/main/scala/com/github/dnvriend/dao/CounterJournalDao.scala) site.

 # What's new?
+## 2.2.14 (2016-03-17)
+  - Determine events where appropriate by using an offset using the query api was not tested and thus the implementation was incorrect.
+This has been corrected and the documentation altered where appropriate.

 ## 2.2.13 (2016-03-17)
   - Release to enable Bintray to sync with JCenter, so no big changes here